dmbarbour/wikilon/docs/AwelonLang.md

 Critically, we can push code to our processor *before* we invoke it.
 This introduces an opportunity for our accelerator to compile the abstract code to something hardware specific.
 With partial evaluation, we can also cache the abstract processor state and thus avoid recompiling.
 Thus, acceleration of an abstract processor enables us effectively embed assembly or GPGPU code - modulo constraints of confinement and determinism.

 *Aside:* We can extend this to a network of vector processors, with binary streaming between them.
 We'd need to preserve observable determinism and control memory, perhaps taking inspiration from bounded-buffer KPNs.
-We might also benefit from a distinct abstract processor specialized for bit-banging on a CPU.

 ## Bots, Effects, and Applications